learn-co-curriculum/sinatra-dynamic-routes-codealong/README.md

 # Dynamic Routes in Sinatra

 ## Overview

+In this code-along lesson, we'll learn why dynamic routes are powerful and how to integrate them in to a Sinatra project.

+## Objectives

+1. Explain the purpose of dynamic routes
+2. Create dynamic routes in the controller
+3. Use URL params to help get the text from the URL into the views
+4. Show the relationship between dynamic routes and the browser URL

+## Why Dynamic Routes Matter

 How does AirBnB create a separate url for every property it hosts on its site?
 Would it make sense to hard-code hundreds of thousands of routes (`get '/property1'`, `get '/property2'`,`get '/property2356'`) in the controller to display each rental property?
 The controller would get messy and long very quickly.
 Instead, AirBnB (and Twitter, and Facebook, etc) use *dynamic routes* - routes that are created based on attributes within the url of the request.
 In this code-along we'll learn why dynamic routes are powerful and how to integrate them in to a Sinatra project.

-## Objectives

-+ Explain the purpose of dynamic routes.
-+ Create dynamic routes in the controller.
-+ Show the relationship between dynamic routes and the browser URL.

-## Setup

 To code along, fork and clone this lab.
 Run `bundle install` to make sure all of your dependencies are installed.
 Run `shotgun` to make sure that your application can run.
 There are tests, so make sure you're running `learn` periodically to make sure you code is behaving as expected.